MartinxMax/BloodCat/README.md

 ## Remote API Data

-By entering a remote data URL, you can load external datasets.
+By entering a remote data URL(BloodCat Map API), you can load external datasets.

 You may test using the official BloodCat database:

 `https://raw.githubusercontent.com/MartinxMax/db/refs/heads/main/blood_cat/global.bc`

-PS: For your own anonymity, do not import or use untrusted BloodCat API endpoints, as they may collect your IP address (unless you are using a proxy).
+PS: For your own anonymity, do not import or use untrusted BloodCat Map API endpoints, as they may collect your IP address (unless you are using a proxy).

 ![alt text](./pic/image-6.png)